Best Spring Hikes In America: 6 Epic Hikes Worth The Trek

 - Dog Leash: Pets can come on your hike but must be on a leash no longer than six feet at all times.
 This rule is to protect your pet from other dogs and wild animals you encounter.

 Tomales Point Trail

-Hikers flock to this trail year round for the views of the Pacific coastline and down into Tomales Bay.
+Hikers flock to this trail year round for the best spring hikes and views of the Pacific coastline down into Tomales Bay.
 Being a former ranch road hikers pass through scrub and grasses.
 Unlike a hard hike like the John Muir Trail In the Sierra National Forrest.
 This trail is best for families, because it’s more like a long walk than an uphill hike.
 You only have to travel over small undulating slopes.
-Its the best to hit this moderate trail during the Spring.
+It’s the best to hit this moderate trail during the Spring.

-Expect to witness elephant seals on the beaches below during March.
+Expect to witness elephant seals on the shores below during March.
 Wildflowers (like poppies, iris and lupine) are blooming April through June.
-The big wildlife attraction on this trail is the herd of Tule Elk as this area has an elk preserve.
+The big wildlife attraction on this trail is the herd of tule elk as this area has an elk preserve.
 Other wildlife you may see are raccoon, rabbits, birds and non-venomous snakes.

 Parking at the trailhead is free but fills up fast, particularly in the afternoon.
 In the event you have to park along the Pierce Point Road ensure that no part of your vehicle is on the pavement.
 Keep in mind, the shoulders of this road get muddy in Spring.